Chapter 5 : Confusion

-“Everything you warned me of,” I said flatly, avoiding his face, “Can I go back to Hogwarts, please?”
+“Everything you warned me of,” I said flatly, avoiding his eyes, “Can I go back to Hogwarts, please?”

-“Of course.
-Madam?” he joked in a very Dumbledore-style way.
-I forced a smile and took his proffered arm, and we disappeared with the tiniest, pop!
+“Of course.” he said, and took his proffered arm.
+We disappeared with the tiniest, pop!

 From the Australian Ministry, I waited an hour for the next international portkey and was gone with barely a goodbye to O’Hanlon.
 McGonagall looked up at me in surprise as I fell next to her desk.

 “Miss Granger!
 I wasn’t expecting you for days.
 You’ve only been gone for hours.”